Lineax17/fedora-update/README.md

-# Fedora System Upgrade Utility
+# Fedora Update Control Kit

 A robust and automated system upgrade script for Fedora Linux (Fedora 41+).
 It streamlines the update process for DNF5, Flatpak, Snap, and Homebrew, while ensuring system stability-especially for NVIDIA users.